SandorDavid/sorting-webapp/README.md

 ## Known limitations & possible improvements

 - Codewise
-    - Due to a problem in frontend build with [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin), I couldn't use prod build to exchange environment files (JS related errors at runtime, after deployment)
+    - When building the frontend app with [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin), I couldn't use `npm run-script prod` to exchange environment files (JS related errors at runtime, after deployment)
-    - Inability to control Java static resources, so no sophisticated redirecting methods to index.html on HTTP 404 errors
+    - Due to an inability to control Java static resources, no sophisticated redirecting methods exist for index.html on HTTP 404 errors
 - Misc
     - More atomic and feature related GIT commits needed + branching
-    - More tests needed
+    - More testing needed

 ## Build and deploy

-- Set env variables detailed in `application.properties` at backend level
+- Set env variables detailed in `application.properties` residing at backend level
 - Run `mvn clean install` at root level
-- Then run the resulting `.jar` with `java -jar backend/target/SortingWebApp.jar` at root level
+- Execute the resulting `.jar` with `java -jar backend/target/SortingWebApp.jar` at root level